Clinical Lab Worker Shortage: Addressing the Gap

 Another contributing factor, which is not unique to the healthcare industry, is the aging workforce—specifically, the Baby Boomer generation.

-“Many of them sort of held on a bit longer because of the economy and such, but they are now entering retirement,” Cremeans said, “So, that’s caused reduction in the workforce.”
+“Many of them sort of held on a bit longer because of the economy and such, but they are now entering retirement,” Cremeans said, “So, that’s caused a reduction in the workforce.”

 Reason #3: New Training Requirements

 There have been exciting new developments in diagnostic technology, leading to improvements in preventive screening.
-These advancements promote faster detection and results, which is great for patients, but it also means that certain workers need to be armed with new knowledge and skillsets that weren’t expected in years past.
+These advancements promote faster detection and results, which is great for patients, but it also means that certain workers need to be armed with new knowledge and skill sets that weren’t expected in years past.

-“For example, right now there is a lot of testing that utilizes molecular analysis, looking at DNA and RNA, a much more specialized area of testing—something that individuals that were trained 20 or 30 years ago didn’t learn a lot about in their education programs,” Cremeans said.
+“For example, right now there is a lot of testing that utilizes molecular analysis, looking at DNA and RNA, a much more specialized area of testing—something that individuals who were trained 20 or 30 years ago didn’t learn a lot about in their education programs,” Cremeans said.
 “So, it’s really kind of developing the need for a little bit of a different skill set in some areas to be able to perform the testing and interpret the results.”

-When institutions are unable to find the employees capable of handling new procedures, the current staff often end up working longer hours and/or having an expanded range of duties.
+When institutions are unable to find employees capable of handling new procedures, the current staff often end up working longer hours and/or having an expanded range of duties.
 “These expanded duties can include cross-training in other disciplines within the laboratory,” the ASCLS said.
 “Although cross-trained staff may feel more valued, cross-training to fill vacancies has the potential to dilute in-depth core knowledge and expertise necessary for solving complex issues.”

-In essence, the added pressure to rise to the occasion can become a burden for employees, who are already spread thin and may have a potentially negative effect on the efficiency of the lab.
+In essence, the added pressure to rise to the occasion can become a burden for employees, who are already spread thin, and may have a potentially negative effect on the efficiency of the lab.

 Interested in Working in a Medical Laboratory?